MewsSystems/gitbook-connector-api/use-cases/access-control.md

 Solutions such as door locks, mobile keys, and building management systems require a state of reservation and resources in real time.

-In the example of a door lock and/or mobile key integration, a key maye not be issued to a guest until their reservation has been checked-in in Mews.
+In the example of a door lock and/or mobile key integration, a key may not be issued to a guest until their reservation has been checked-in in Mews.
 To avoid polling for updated reservations, a [Reservation Websocket](../websockets.md#reservation-event) should be used.

 ### Initial set up